microsoft/azure-iot-developer-kit/docs/_projects/02-mqtt-helloword.md

 Finish the [Getting Started Guide]({{"/docs/get-started/" | absolute_url }}) to:

-* Have your DevKit connected to WiFi
+* Have your DevKit connected to Wi-Fi
 * Prepare the development environment

 ## Step 1.
-Open project folder
+Open the project folder

 1. Disconnect DevKit from your computer if it is connected.

-2. Launch VS Code.
+2. Start VS Code.

 3. Connect DevKit to your computer.
     VS Code automatically detects your DevKit and opens the following pages: